-In Venezianella e Studentaccio, Marinetti imagines a rebuilt Venice, not as a military colossus, as he had in 1910 — but in the form of an inhabitable female colossus made entirely of Murano glass.
+In Venezianella e Studentaccio, Marinetti imagines a rebuilt Venice, not as a military colossus, as he had in 1910 — but in the form of a towering inhabitable female body made entirely of Murano glass.
 Venice is no longer the rotting town he derided in his early screed, but a city “candied in the spices of the past.”
-How does one explain this total voltafaccia?
-Marinetti provides his own clues — as he limns a scene of a Futurist manifesto-bombing in Venezianella e Studentaccio, he imagines a conversation in the square below: “Who are these Futurists, anyway?
+How does one explain this apparent voltafaccia?
+Marinetti provides his own time-knotting clue — as he limns the scene of a Futurist manifesto-bombing in Venezianella e Studentaccio, he imagines a conversation in the square below: “Who are these Futurists, anyway?
 They’re people who see the world backwards.”12Scappettone.
 188.

-Professor Scappettone approaches the problem from several angles.
-She claims that Marinetti had a lifelong relationship with the city, vacillating “between strategic assaults and reconciliations.”13Scappettone, 162.
-She argues that this “bizarre mingling of Futurist and passéist impulses in Venezianella e Studentaccio might well be viewed as consonant with a Fascist tendency to bind contradiction as oxymoron.”14Scappettone, 191.
+Scappettone zeros in on the problem of Marinetti’s theoretical incoherence from several angles.
+First, she claims that Marinetti had a lifelong relationship with the city, vacillating “between strategic assaults and reconciliations.”13Scappettone, 162.
+Then, she argues that this “bizarre mingling of Futurist and passéist impulses in Venezianella e Studentaccio might well be viewed as consonant with a Fascist tendency to bind contradiction as oxymoron.”14Scappettone, 191.
 Fascism is anti-rational, and so is Venice, therefore Marinetti’s late work celebrating Venice fits a certain Fascist ethos.
-Finally, it is Venetianness of Venice that renders it immune to tender mercies of critical dialectic, modernism, and the avant-garde:
+Finally, Scappettone suggests that it is the Venetianness of Venice that renders it immune to criticality, modernism, and the avant-garde:

 Venice does not expire despite the centuries of its surface abjection[…] It persists as a site of influx and efflux that remains steadfastly ‘Venetian,’ forcing incursions into it to change their ways or channels — literally.
 As such it resists the dyads of future and past implicit in what Adorno called ‘the fatally rectilinear succession of victory and defeat,’ forcing authors to contend, in a vengeful obsolescence, with ‘the waste products and blind spots that have escaped the dialectic.’
 Marinetti’s late deployment of unassimilated and anachronistic material should help us to extricate his writing from a unidirectional, monolithic narrative of futurity, and to bridge the history of a never-quite-rejected Symbolism and the aging stylistic disfigurations of the avant-garde.15Scappettone, 225.
 Quoting Adorno, Theodor.
 Minima Moralia: Reflections from Damaged Life.
 London: Verso, 2005.
 151.

-Here, Professor Scappetonne deploys a section of Theodor Adorno’s Minima Moralia: Reflections from Damaged Life.
+Here, Scappetonne deploys a bit of Theodor Adorno’s Minima Moralia: Reflections from Damaged Life.
 Adorno began writing the book in 1944, while in exile in Pacific Palisades, while Marinetti, half a world away, was working on Venezianella e Studentaccio.
-In Minima Moralia, Adorno reflected on the failures of society, philosophy and reason in the wake of this most recent war’s devastation.
+In Minima Moralia, Adorno reflected on the failures of society, philosophy and reason in the wake of war’s devastation.
 In this passage, he considers the limits of dialectical theory and history.
 He writes:

 If Benjamin said that history had been hitherto written from the standpoint of the victor, and needed to be written from that of the vanquished, we might add that knowledge must indeed represent the fatally rectilinear succession of victory and defeat, but should also address itself to those things which were not embraced by this dynamic, which fell by the wayside – what might be called the waste products and blind spots that have escaped the dialectic.
 It is the nature of the defeated to appear, in their impotence, irrelevant, eccentric, derisory.
 What transcends the ruling society is not only the potentiality it develops, but also that which did not fit properly into the laws of historical movement.
 Theory must needs deal with cross-grained, opaque, unassimilated material, which as such admittedly has from the start an anachronistic quality, but is not wholly obsolete since it has outwitted the historical dynamic.
 This can most readily be seen in art.16Adorno, Minima Moralia, Part II, dated 1945.
 Aphorism 98, London: Verso, 2005.
 151.

-Dialectical theory forces the history of everything into a state of struggle, creating an engine for historical movement that rewards winners and consigns losers to their appropriate, historical dustbins.
-Benjamin upends the historical narrative, to see the story from the vanquished point of view.
-That, in turn, reveals things that history, theory and “the dialectic,” simply can’t assimilate — the apparently “irrelevant, eccentric and derisory,” and things which have “outwitted the historical dynamic.”
+Dialectical theory forces the history of everything into an eternal state of struggle, creating an engine for historical movement that rewards winners and consigns losers to their historical dustbins.
+Benjamin upends the historical narrative, in order to see the story from the vanquished point of view.
+That, in turn, Adorno adds, reveals things that history, theory and “the dialectic,” simply can’t assimilate — the apparently “irrelevant, eccentric and derisory,” things which have “outwitted the historical dynamic.”
 It’s absurd, Adorno continues, to apply the dialectic to some things.
 Our obligation to Benjamin’s legacy is, as Adorno writes, “to think at the same time dialectically and undialectically.”17Adorno, 152.
 Adorno asks us to do something seemingly impossible — to think in diametrically opposed modes simultaneously.

 Perhaps this explains Marinetti’s change of heart.
-Perhaps, it was his own corporeal decline and the whispers of his own mortality that caused him to think differently.
-Perhaps it was his Fascist utopia crumbing around him.
-Perhaps, as wars within wars raged around him, as he found safety and refuge for himself and his family in Venice, he realized that some fifteen hundred years earlier, the first Venetians set out into the lagoon for the very same reason.
-Perhaps, as he looked out on the Grand Canal from the windows of his stolen house, he thought about the rightful owners and their fate.
+Perhaps, it was his own physical decline and the whispers of his own mortality that caused him to think and see differently.
+Perhaps it was his Fascist utopia crumbing before his eyes.
+Perhaps, as wars within wars raged around him, and as he found safety and refuge for himself and his family in Venice, he realized that some fifteen hundred years earlier, the first Venetians set out into the lagoon for the very same reason.
+Perhaps, as he looked out on the Grand Canal from the Gothic windows of his stolen house, he thought about the rightful owners and their fate.
 Perhaps he started to see history as Benjamin urged — from the perspective of the vanquished.
 Who knows what finally broke Marinetti’s dialectic — his militantly Manichean worldview?
 But something did — in his last, kaleidoscopic, contradictory, and paradoxical love poem, he finally saw Venice.

 — Michael Westfall